 If your doctor suspects that you or your child has mumps, a virus culture or a blood test may be needed.
 Your immune system normally makes antibodies to help you fight an infection.
 So if you have mumps, the blood test can detect the antibodies in your system that are fighting the mumps virus.

 Because mumps is caused by a virus, antibiotics aren't effective.
-Like most viral illnesses, a mumps infection must simply run its course.
 Fortunately, most children and adults recover from an uncomplicated case of mumps within about two weeks.

 As a general rule, you're no longer considered contagious and may safely return to work or school one week after a diagnosis of mumps.